by Catherine Haug

 - interesterified fats (chemically removing the fatty acids from the triglyceride, hydrogenating some of them to be saturated, then reattaching them to the triglyceride).

 Trans fats have been implicated in heart disease and other health issues, and must be listed on the label.
-Interesterified fats have been shown to be even more dangerous than trans fats, especially for sugar metabolism (diabetes, etc.), but is not required to be listed on the label.
+Interesterified fats have been shown to be even more dangerous than trans fats, especially for sugar metabolism (diabetes, etc.), but are not required to be listed on the label.
 (4)

 Commercially Processed Lard